flytbase/flytdocs/source/docs/FlytOS/Hardware_setup.rst

 1. Install `QGC(QGroundControl) <http://qgroundcontrol.com/>`_ in your local machine.
 2. Connect Pixhawk to QGC using the USB port at the side of Pixhawk.
 3. Install the latest stable PX4 release in Pixhawk using QGC by following `this <https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/SetupView/Firmware.html>`_` guide.
 4. Once done, visit `parameter widget in QGC <https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/SetupView/Parameters.html>`_ and search for parameters SYS_COMPANION and MAV_COMP_ID, set them to 921600 and 50 respectively.
-This would enable communication between FlytOS running on Raspi and Pixhawk.
+This would enable communication between FlytOS running on Raspberry Pi 3 and Pixhawk.

-Once autopilot configuration is completed, you can now launch FlytOS and connect to it via FlytConsole.

 .. |br| raw:: html